IttyBittyArtist/NOMANNUALSURVEY/README.md

 - Nan Braun
 - Liam O’Brien

+## Thank-You's
+Open Works Makerspace - Hosting the 2019 Data Retreat Coppin State University - Collaborative writing and research Maryland Institute College of Art - The initial survey was a project of the Information Visualization Master's of Professional Study Program.

 ## Error Reporting
-Should you find a type-o or other error in the work, please submit it in the contact form on this page: https://makethedata.org/contact/
+Should you find a type-o or other error in the work, please submit it in the contact form on this page: https://makethedata.org/report-a-bug/